 - Chatbots that show you code.
-You ask GPT or Claude in a browser, copy/paste the script into Studio, edit until it works.
+You ask an AI in a browser tab, copy/paste the script into Studio, edit until it works.

 - In-Studio plugins that mutate your place directly.
 You ask the plugin in a side panel, it creates/edits scripts, sets properties, and inserts instances in your real workspace.